canne/klinometri101/README.md

 LED unlit - program is waiting for a listener on the USB serial line

+LED lit - USB serial line is available - waiting for commands (5s)

+LED blinking every second - calibration done plese release the switch

-LED blinking every second - program cannot detect an IMU unit
+LED blinking every 2s - program cannot detect an IMU unit

 LED blinking very fast - the IMU unit is read